aodhmeade/cka-exam-prep/workloads-and-scheduling.md

   password: MWYyZDFlMmU2N2Rm
 ```

-- Now create the Secret using 'kubectl apply'
+- Now create the Secret using 'kubectl apply': `kubectl apply -f secret.yaml`
-'kubectl apply -f ./secret.yaml'

 - 'kubectl get' and 'kubectl describe' can be used to check the Secret.
 They
   will avoid showing the contents of the Secret by default - to protect from
   accidental exposure, terminal log store.

-### Createing a Secrect using kubectl (Imperatively)
+### Creating a Secrect using kubectl (Imperatively)
 - Example scenario: Pod needs access to a database.
 You need somewhere to store
   the db connection string.

-- Create a username and password and store them in files.
+- Create a username and password and store them in files:
 ```
 echo -n 'my-db-username' > ./username.txt
 echo -n 'my-db-password' > ./password.txt

-#### note: the -n flag stops a /n char being added to the file and being encoded too.
+#### note: the -n flag stops a newline (/n) char being added to the file and being encoded too.
 ```

 ```